 Today is your lucky day because Evan Bottcher, owner of the Hungry Trout, will guide us in fly fishing the Ausable with Dry Flies.

-Evan will show us how to choose the right fly size, figure out the best distance from the bank to cast, and learn the skill of skittering to attract the fish.
+Evan will give us three important tips for catching more fish, especially in pocket water.
+He will also show us how to choose the right fly size, figure out the best distance from the bank to cast, and learn the skill of skittering to attract fish.

 Show Notes with Evan Bottcher on Fly Fishing the Ausable.
 Hit play below! 👇🏻